Fractional susceptibility functions for the quadratic family: Misiurewicz-Thurston parameters: Rigorous results on fractional susceptibility functions

-From now on, replacing $\phi$ by $\phi -\tilde \phi$ if necessary, we may thus assume that $\phi$ has zero average with respect to $\D \mu_t$.
-(This will allow us to exploit exponential decay of correlations, see e.g. Lemma~\ref{A3}.)
+From now on, replacing $\phi$ by $\phi -\tilde \phi$ if necessary, we may thus assume that $\phi$ is compactly supported, $C^1$ and has zero average with respect to $\D \mu_t$.
+(This will allow us to exploit exponential decay of correlations from Lemma~\ref{A3}.)